 19th century businessman John Owens established a proud tradition of educational equality at Manchester which is still alive today

-Share Manchester’s proud tradition of education equality was established in 1851 by John Owens Click To Tweet A £96,000 donation in 1846 played a major role in creating the University of Manchester we know today Click To Tweet Manchester’s wide-ranging scholarship programme would surely make our founding benefactors proud Click To Tweet
+Manchester’s proud tradition of education equality was established in 1851 by John Owens Share on X A £96,000 donation in 1846 played a major role in creating the University of Manchester we know today Share on X Manchester’s wide-ranging scholarship programme would surely make our founding benefactors proud Share on XAt The University of Manchester, we’re proud to be committed to widening access to university education to talented students from all backgrounds.

 While the history of our university is rather complex, and the institution as it is today only came about in 2004, we can trace that commitment to educational equality all the way back to 1846, to a man called John Owens, and a legacy gift of £96,942.